tokenika/tokenika.github.io/reviews/cosmos/index.md

-# Cosmos: total interoperability - a proof-of-stake blockchain that will be interoperable with any blockchain, communicate with any programming language, and support any token asset.
+# Cosmos: a blockchain able to interoperate with any other blockchain, communicate with any programming language, and support any token asset.

 ### Project Description